Circumstances Affecting Eligibility

 The federal aid programs also want to see that a student is moving effectively toward their degree program.
 Having a good GPA is not enough.
 Students must also be progressing by finishing their coursework and achieving their degree within the timeframe expected.
 Institutional and state aid can also be limited if a student is not meeting academic progress standards.

 Eligibility checks are most often reviewed at the time of disbursement.
 Disbursement is the process of moving your aid from your financial aid offer to your bill.
 Disbursement of aid begins no sooner than 10 days prior to the start of the term.
 Assuming you meet all eligibility requirements for the awarded aid will process against your bill.

 Students who have later starts in the term for their classes will have their aid appropriately delayed as well.

 All aid can be reviewed for eligibility adjustment even after it has disbursed and even if it has been processed as a refund.
-It is important that you understand how aid can be recalculated and work with One Stop to learn of consequences before you take actions to change your enrollment.
+It is important that you understand how aid can be recalculated and work with Enrollment Services to learn of consequences before you take actions to change your enrollment.

 Post-Enrollment Eligibility Loss

 If you do not complete your aid process until after the term has ended, federal regulations can severely limit the aid that can be made available.
 Students should therefore do all they can to complete aid processes prior to the term starting or, when that is not possible, complete the process well within the term so as not to limit aid eligibility post-enrollment.
 Attending fall and having a block from registering spring due to non-payment is going to stop spring aid processing but also limit aid eligibility for fall if aid was not secured by term’s end.
 Staff at Enrollment Services can help you with options, but it is key to secure aid prior to or early in each term to avoid problems.